 Defining what constitutes a defacto relationship in Australia is crucial, particularly for those navigating the complexities of family law.
 Whether you’re in a long-term partnership, sharing assets, or co-parenting children, understanding your rights and responsibilities is essential.

-This is where the guidance of family lawyers becomes invaluable—they can clarify your legal position, guide you through complex processes, and protect your rights every step of the way.
+This is where the guidance of family lawyers becomes invaluable.
+They can clarify your legal position, guide you through complex processes, and protect your rights every step of the way.

 This guide provides a clear overview of defacto relationships under Australian law, including what qualifies as a defacto partnership, the implications for property settlements, and how to resolve disputes, particularly when children are involved.

-Please note: this is general information only and not legal advice — please contact VM Family Law for accurate, tailored advice.
-Our full contact details can be found here: https://www.vmfamilylaw.com.au/contact/
+Please note: This is general information only and not legal advice — please contact VM Family Law for accurate, tailored advice.
+Our full contact details can be found here: www.vmfamilylaw.com.au/contact

 What Is a Defacto Relationship in Australia?